AmbiqAI/heartkit/docs/quickstart.md

         heartkit -m demo -t rhythm -c ./configuration.json
         ```

-## <span class="sk-h2-span">Use HeartKit with Python</span>
+## Use heartKIT with Python

-The __HeartKit__ Python package allows for more fine-grained control and customization.
+The __heartKIT__ Python package allows for more fine-grained control and customization.
 You can use the package to train, evaluate, and deploy models for a variety of tasks.
 You can create custom datasets, models, and tasks and register them with corresponding factories and use them like built-in tasks.

 For example, you can create a custom task, train it, evaluate its performance on a validation set, and even export a quantized TensorFlow Lite model for deployment.
-Check out the [Python Guide](./usage/python.md) to learn more about using HeartKit as a Python package.
+Check out the [Python Guide](./usage/python.md) to learn more about using heartKIT as a Python package.

 !!!
 Example